-Anshul Sadana has over a decade of experience in engineering management, design & software development in the networking industry.
-Anshul joined Arista in 2007 and is responsible for product definition and development priorities of Arista’s next generation products.
-He also leads all systems engineering and customer advocacy functions.
+Anshul Sadana brings almost two decades of relevant skills in engineering management, systems and software development in the networking industry.
+Anshul joined Arista in 2007 and is responsible for Arista's cloud networking operations and customer advocacy worldwide.
+This includes global sales and market development, product definition and management, systems engineering and customer support functions.

-Previously at Cisco, Anshul led the development of the Catalyst 4500 and 4900 product lines and also managed strategic customer relations.
+Previously at Cisco, Anshul led aspects of software development of the Catalyst 4500 and 4900 product lines and also managed strategic customer relationships.

 Anshul has an M.S. in Computer Science from the University of Illinois and an M.B.A. from the Wharton School of Business.

 Manny brings more than 30 years of technology expertise and is responsible for Arista's Worldwide Sales Strategy and Operations, including Business Development and Field Marketing.
 Prior to this, he held key leadership roles as CEO at AppviewX and F5 Networks, as well as EVP at F5 Networks and SVP at Cisco Systems.
 Manny has successfully applied technology to drive profitable growth, innovation, productivity and sales excellence.
 He is a Board of Director at Sandvine, Outdoorsy and Cedexis.

 Manny holds a B.S. and M.S. in Electrical Engineering from Stevens Institute of Technology.